 Simply knowing the different types of cards and understanding the strengths and weaknesses of each allowed me to begin to develop a sensible strategy based on our travel plans.

-Travel Miles 101 also does a great job of covering other basics such as how to organize your accounts, how and when to close cards to avoid annual fees without losing your accumulated rewards, and how to avoid missing out on bonuses by not meeting the spending minimums.
+Travel Miles 101 also does a great job of covering other basics such as how to organize your accounts and how to avoid missing out on bonuses by not meeting the spending minimums.
 They also point out which hotel chains and airlines are more friendly to the use of reward points and miles than others, allowing you to direct your efforts in the most efficient manner.
 This allows you to pick the low-hanging fruit before worrying about advanced strategies.

 The course provides idea lists of which cards to focus on when starting out, depending on your needs.
 For example, a person with a family of four who wants to take one domestic trip per year will have far different needs than a retired couple that desires frequent world travel.
 They give different card recommendations such as “Universal,” “Domestic,” and “Flexible” plans to help you get started choosing the right cards for your needs.

 The course also does a great job of simplifying the complexities of the travel rewards world into easy bite-size lessons.
 They explain the airline alliances and how they tie together.
 For example, the One World Alliance includes American Airlines and British Airways.
 Therefore you can accumulate British Airways miles for use on domestic flights on American Airlines.